zhaohui-yan/openbmc/meta-aspeed-sdk/README.md

 ```

 ## Build SDK Image (all.bin)
+The difference between ASPEED SDK image and OpenBMC firmware is that ASPEED SDK image only has necessary applications and test tools for ASPEED testing without OpenBMC phosphor packages and services.
 Add `ast-img-sdk` DISTRO_FEATURES and `df-ast-img-sdk` DISTROOVERRIDES to apply the following change in `conf/local.conf`:

 ```